spookylukey/django-views-the-right-way/source/detail-view.rst

 -------------------------------------------

 A third way to shorten the CBV is to omit ``context_object_name``.
-In that case, instead of having our ``Product`` object having the name ``product`` in the template, it would have the name ``object``.
-Don't do that! ``object`` is a very bad choice of name for something unless you really have no idea what type it is, and is going to hurt maintenance in various ways.
+In that case, instead of our ``Product`` object having the name ``product`` in the template, it would have the name ``object``.
+Don't do that! ``object`` is a very bad choice of name for something unless you really have no idea what type it is, and it will hurt maintenance in various ways.

-It's good that ``context_object_name`` exists, but unfortunate that it is optional.
+It's good that the ``context_object_name`` configuration switch exists, but unfortunate that it is optional.
 For the instance variable on the view, however, things are worse — it is always ``self.object``.
 This is probably a good thing when you are writing CBVs, but a bad thing when doing maintenance.

 The issue here is again the problem of generic code.
 For the view code, it's an unusually tricky problem — you are inheriting from generic code that doesn't